Glossary

 8. **DeFi (Decentralized Finance)**: An umbrella term for financial services on public blockchains, primarily Ethereum.
 Includes open lending protocols, insurance, derivatives, exchanges, and more.

-9. Rebase: A rebase (or price-elastic) token is designed in a way that the circulating token supply adjusts (increases or decreases) automatically according to a token's price fluctuations.
-This expansion and contraction is what we call a rebase mechanism.
+9. **Rebase**: A rebase (or price-elastic) token is designed in a way that the circulating token supply adjusts (increases or decreases) automatically according to a token's price fluctuations.
+This expansion and contraction are what we call a rebase mechanism.

 10. **Yield Farming**: The practice of staking or lending cryptocurrency assets in order to generate high returns or rewards in the form of additional cryptocurrency.